it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 In the API designer, you have the ability to test the API immediately after creation in the Assemble view!

-1\.Toggle Offline to activate API and to publish the API itself to the gateway for testing
-* Make sure that the Save is gray out if not click it to Save all updates.
+1\.
+Click on Preference icon to check if the API is Auto-published.

-![alt text][pic18]
+![alt text][pic10ale]

 2\.
-You will see that the API is now online.
-Close the API updated pop-up in the right.
-* You will now see that you can click on the Test tab in the menu.
-Click on that to go to the Test section.
+If the Auto-publish toogle is off, please turn it on and Save Preferences.

-![alt text][pic18a]
+![alt text][pic11ale]

 3\.
+Now click on Test section.
 You will see you have both opertions available for your API.
 Select the one that will return the first 4 Accounts and click **Send**.

 ![alt text][pic19]

 4\.
-In the first time of running the API after publishing the API, the security warning dialog box may show.
-Please click on the here link and accept the certificate to see the 401 message.
+If in the first time of running the API after publishing the API, the security warning dialog box is shown, please click on the here link and accept the certificate to see the 401 message.
 * Go back to the test view and click Send again.

 ![alt text][pic19a]